-The decision to buy or lease a car has enormous consequences for you, your finance, and the environment.
+The decision to buy or lease a car has enormous consequences for you, your finances, and the environment.
 Yes, the earth cares whether you buy or lease a car.

 You might be wondering what the environment has to do with this.

 Global climate change is affected by a lot of things.
-One of those things that affect climate change is automobiles.
-They emit gasses that cause global warming, and the more cars there are on the roads, the more the gasses are emitted.
+One of those things that affects climate change is automobiles.
+They emit gases that cause global warming, and the more cars there are on the roads, the more the gases are emitted.

-In this article, we will explore which is better for you as a pro-environment person while considering your finances.
+In this article, we’ll look at which is better for you as a person who cares about the environment and your money.

 The decision to buy or lease a car is an important one.
 Different people will have different priorities and needs depending on where they live and their tastes in cars.

 Do you prefer brand-new cars with all the latest bells and whistles?
 Or do you prefer driving off the lot with a used car that has seen better days?
-You see, if you love new stuff and considering that new cars with unique and amazing features are rolled off the production line on a monthly or weekly bases, you’d know that in other to stay with the trend, you have to lease these cars because you cannot afford to buy them all.
-Unless maybe you are Jeff Bezos or Elon Musk.
+You see, if you love new stuff and considering that new cars with unique and amazing features are rolled off the production line on a monthly or weekly basis, you’d know that in order to stay with the trend, you have to lease these cars because you cannot afford to buy them all.
+Unless, of course, you’re Jeff Bezos or Elon Musk.